tracid56/fivem-ipl/README.md

 # fivem-ipl
+The ultimate San Andreas IPL loader for FiveM.
+The IPLs in FiveM that are loaded by default in vanilla GTA V are not loaded which results in a lot of buggy places with missing interior and more.
-The ultimate IPL loader for FiveM, this script is contains both [bob74_ipl](https://forum.fivem.net/t/release-fix-holes-in-the-map/25240) and [iplLoader](https://github.com/n0thus/iplLoader) for optimal experience.
+This script is contains [bob74_ipl](https://forum.fivem.net/t/release-fix-holes-in-the-map/25240), [iplLoader](https://github.com/n0thus/iplLoader) and other known IPL lists for the complete IPL loader.

 ## Preview images (Before / After)